-CHAPTER 9 Library facilities
+CHAPTER 9 Library Facilities

-The Library of University of Ruhuna being a central research library in the southern region of Sri Lanka caters for vast variety of communities in the country.
-The Ruhuna University Library has five branch libraries in addition to the Main Library, which serve the Faculty of Agriculture at Mapalana, Faculty of Engineering at Hapugala, Faculty of Medicine at Karapitiya, Faculty of Technology at Kambrupitiya and Faculty of Allied Health Sciences at Mahamodara and Uluvitike.
+The Library of University of Ruhuna being a central research library in the southern region of Sri Lanka caters a vast variety of communities in the country.
+The Ruhuna University Library has five branched libraries in addition to the Main Library, which serve the Faculty of Agriculture at Mapalana, Faculty of Engineering at Hapugala, Faculty of Medicine at Karapitiya, Faculty of Technology at Kambrupitiya and Faculty of Allied Health Sciences at Mahamodara and Uluvitike.

-Main Library located in the Wellamadama university premises serve the communities of five faculties; Faculty of Humanities and Social Science, Faculty of Fisheries and Marine Science& Technology, Faculty of Science, Faculty of Management and Finance and Faculty of Graduate Studies.
-In addition, services are provided for outside communities too.
+Main Library located in the Wellamadama university premises serves the communities of five faculties; Faculty of Humanities and Social Science, Faculty of Fisheries and Marine Science & Technology, Faculty of Science, Faculty of Management and Finance and Faculty of Graduate Studies.
+In addition, services are extended to outside communities.

-The Allied Health Science Library is located in the ground floor of the Department of Nursing at Mahamodara and first floor of the Department of Medical Laboratory Science at Uluwitike.
-The library contains approximately 4,000 books in the two locations for reference and lending.
+The Allied Health Sciences Library is located in the ground floor of the Department of Nursing at Mahamodara and another library unit is located at the Uluwitike premises.
+The library contains approximately 5,000 books in the two locations for reference and lending.

 9.2.
-Staff of the Library
+Staff of the library

-Staff of the Allied Health Sciences Library of University of Ruhuna consists of one Academic staff member and four Nonacademic staff members.
+Staff of the Allied Health Sciences Library of University of Ruhuna consists of one Academic staff member and five Nonacademic staff members.

 Academic Staff Members Librarian (University of Ruhuna): Mr. N Hettiarachchi BSc (Hon) (RUH) MSSc (Lib & Inf Sci) (KLN) Senior Assistant Librarian: Mr. P.G.
 Nishantha (Faculty of Allied Health Sciences): B.Sc.
-(Hons) (SJP), MLS (Colombo)
+(Hons) (SJP), MLS (COL)